Purpose Business Model

 Another way to implement a corporate giving agenda is to initiate a volunteer grant program.
 A list of the nonprofits to which the employee can donate their free time can be selected by the company itself, or suggestions on which nonprofits the workers wish to benefit from can be discussed.
 The employees are always kept in the loop about the programs the company has chosen for the volunteer grant program.

 It works very simply.
-Whenever an employee donates their time to the nonprofit organization, they can afterwards submit an application to their employer.
-The company then donates the equivalent amount in per hour remuneration to the charity.
-This option is a very popular way to give back to the community.
-The employee gives of their time, and the company provides money.
+Employees who donate their time to nonprofit organizations can submit an application to their employer afterward.
+The company then donates the equivalent per-hour remuneration to the charity.
+This option is a trendy way to give back to the community.
+The employee gives up their time, and the company provides money.
 It's the ultimate win/win.
-High profile companies that have active volunteer grant programs are Walmart, ExxonMobil, and Google.
+Walmart, ExxonMobil, and Google are high-profile companies with active volunteer grant programs.

-These are the most successful ways that companies and brands can give back while still keeping the profitability machine turning.
-The consumer is sure to support these efforts by opening their pocketbooks as well.
+These are the most successful ways companies and brands can give back while still keeping the profitability machine turning.
+The consumer will support these efforts by opening their pocketbooks as well.